sameer-qayyum/praxis-ai/app/api/v0/deploy/README.md

-# V0 + Vercel Deployment API
+# V0 Deployment API

 ## Overview

-This API handles the deployment of v0-generated applications to Vercel.
-It's designed to be called after the generation process is complete and the user has finalized their application through interaction with the v0 chat interface.
+This API handles the deployment of v0-generated applications using the official v0 SDK.
+It follows a clean, SDK-first approach that leverages v0's built-in Vercel integration.
 The API:

-1. Takes a v0 chat ID that contains the finalized application code
+1. Resolves or creates a v0 project for the chat
+2. Assigns the chat to the v0 project
+3. Triggers deployment via v0's deployment API (which handles Vercel integration)
-2. Extracts the files from the v0 chat response
+4. Extracts the production URL from the deployment response
-3. Adds any missing essential files needed for Next.js deployment
-4. Creates a new Vercel project or uses an existing one
-5. Deploys the files to Vercel
-6. Stores the deployment information in the database
+5. Persists deployment metadata in the database

 ## Authentication